bmaunde/guidelines/connector-integration-guide.md

  - Target System

  #### Source System
  A source is responsible for sending or sourcing data from other systems.
 It is the initiator.
-When integrating
+When integrating as a source system,  the system needs to be able to:
+ 1. Send authorization and data integration requests to the Connector's processing API
+ 2. Correctly create the reques

 ## API Reference